ignacioch/ski_greece_server_side/backend/nearby/README.md

 ### api.php :

-1. * cmnd = stream : * returns a json object of all the businesses as fetched from the DB.
+ * cmnd = stream : *
+Returns a json object of all the businesses as fetched from the DB.
 Being called from the IOS/Android (client) application.

 Database (in papaki)